I used to be an adventurer like you, then I took an arrow to the knee.

 The Elder Scrolls is a single-player action role-playing computer game series1 set in a detailed fantasy world.
 It has been developed by Bethesda Softworks since the early 1990s and is today one of the most popular computer game series on the market.

-The most important feature of all games in the Elder Scrolls series is the open game world in which the player can freely explore and does not have to follow a linear way through the story.
+The most important feature of all games in the Elder Scrolls series is the open game world in which the player can freely explore and does not have to follow a linear path through the story.
 Next to a main plotline there are uncounted numbers of side-quests and once the player starts to roam freely they may even completely forget about the main story.
 In the vast game worlds there are plenty of people to meet, dungeons to explore and monsters to hunt.
 The developers of the game were fans of Dungeons and Dragons as well as the Ultima games series and both inspired them to develop the first Elder Scrolls game.

 The Legend of Zelda or as a